 This is the third stroke of your engine.
 You may call it an Expansion Stroke also.
 The air-fuel mixture which burns at the end of the compression stroke expands due to the heat of combustion.

 This expansion of burnt air-fuel mixture exerts pressure in the cylinder and on the piston, and under this impulse, the piston moves downward thus doing useful work.

 The suction and exhaust valve remain closed during this engine working stroke.

 This is the last stroke of your engine.
 During this stroke, the suction valve remains closed while the exhaust valve opens.
 The greater part of burnt gases escapes because of their own expansion.

-The upward movement of piston pushes the remaining gases out of the open exhaust valve.
+The upward movement of the piston pushes the remaining gases out of the open exhaust valve.
 Thus complete the exhaust stroke and one working cycle of the engine.

-A number of cycles are depending on the rotation per minute of your engine.
-Higher the R.P.M., higher the work done carried out by the engine.
+The number of cycles are depending on the rotation per minute of your engine.
+Higher the R.P.M., the higher the work carried out by the engine.

 Besides this information, you are suggested to read something more from below engineering books

 To get the more details about the topic, I further recommend reading